-Kaj Alfred Green volunteers for the Royal Norwegian Air Force during the Second World War.
-He is trained as navigator and posted to No. 330 (Norwegian) Squadron.
-He is killed in action on 4 October 1944.
+Sgt Kaj Alfred Green was one of the Danish volunteers in the Norwegian Air Force during the Second World War.
+He was trained as navigator and posted to 330 (Norwegian) Squadron.
+He was killed in action on 4 October 1944.

 The Last Mission

 Green was part of 2Lt S. A. Johnsen’s crew at 330 Squadron.
 A week after his arrival, on 24 June, the crew took off on their first patrol.
 In the following months, Green participated in sixteen patrol missions on Sunderland.

 On 4 October, the crew was detailed for a line patrol from Utvær to Lista, close to the Norwegian coast.
 Sunderland III Z/330 (NJ181) was airborne from Sollum Voe at 10.45 a.m. and set course for the area.
 However, the aircraft was lost without a trace, as was a Liberator in the same area at about the same time.
 Sources suggest that the aircraft was shot down by Me 110s from Fliegerhost Herdla, possibly 13 (Z)/JG 5.
 Neither aircraft nor crew were ever found.

 DNA: Parish register, Rigshospitalets sogn and Skovshoved sogn.

 ‘Danish Sailors come to County’ in Penn Yan Democrat, 16.08.40.